Helios113/deep_nano/content/_index.md

   - block: hero
     content:
       title: |
-        DeepNano
+        Deep Nano
       image:
-        filename: welcome.jpg
+        filename: Picture 1.gif
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Deep Nano Group** research activities are focused on modelling and simulation of nanoscale devices and interconnects for advanced CMOS and novel emerging devices.
+The main aim of the group is to combine various numerical, analytical and machine learning methods in flexible, accurate and predictable simulation framework.

   - block: collection
     content: